vnchlsn/OsmoFold/docs/osmofold_local.rst

 protein_ddG_folding()
 ----------------------

-Computes the change in free energy (ΔG) upon protein folding for one or multiple osmolytes.
+Computes the change in free energy (ΔΔG) of a protein conformational change for one or multiple osmolytes.

 **Arguments:**